5 Ways Netflix Uses Data to Win the World of Streaming Entertainment

 While Netflix uses personal data to personalize every customer’s suggestions, they also use their data on a macro level, figuring out what shows are trending.
-Netflix uses their Trending row at the top of their homepage to let their customers know what new programs to check out.
+Netflix uses its Trending row at the top of its homepage to let its customers know what new programs to check out.
 This data also helps them make programming retention decisions, figuring out what programs to renew, and which programs to drop from their service.
-Netflix is able to quickly make business decisions with confidence of real-time data, which can be appropriated into any business plan, no matter what the industry.
+Netflix is able to quickly make business decisions with the confidence of real-time data, which can be appropriated into any business plan, no matter what the industry.

 - Original Content

 And not only does Netflix use data to help drive the greenlight process, they also use data on what users pause on, skip, and rewatch to drive their original storytelling.
-Netflix’s wealth of data gives them a competitive advantage over the more-established players in their industry, allows them to move boldly into new arenas with confidence.
+Netflix’s wealth of data gives them a competitive advantage over the more established players in their industry, and allows them to move boldly into new arenas with confidence.

 Netflix uses their data in their marketing as well.
 You may have noticed that the image of your favorite show changes from time to time.
 This is not by accident.
 Netflix uses data to choose the best image to use, and when to change it.
 For instance, for their original show, Gracie and Frankie, Nexflix’s “product team put up an image to promote the show to U.S. subscribers that only included Ms. Fonda’s co-star, Lily Tomlin.
 Tests showed that more users clicked on the show when the photo didn’t include Ms. Fonda.”
 This was eventually overturned due to Jane Fonda’s contract (as well as making sure their relationship with the show wasn’t damaged), but this example goes to show how Netflix uses data to inform their every decision.